postlight/headless-wp-starter/README.md

 On another note, It's recommended that you use something like the [WordPress Salt generator](https://api.wordpress.org/secret-key/1.1/salt/) to generate a secret for JWT, then define them in `wp-config.php`

-for the Rest API:
+For the Rest API:

     define('JWT_AUTH_SECRET_KEY', 'your-secret-here');

-for the GraphQL API:
+For the GraphQL API:

     define( 'GRAPHQL_JWT_AUTH_SECRET_KEY', 'your-secret-here');